Does Web Accessibility Improve SEO?

 Text equivalents for images and other non-text content

-Providing text equivalents for images and other non-text content is crucial for accessibility, as it gives non-sighted visitors the ability to interact with it.
+Providing text equivalents for images and other non-text content is crucial for accessibility, as it gives visitors with low vision the ability to interact with it.
 As text equivalents are taken into account by search engines, they therefore also serve to add more context to the contents of your web pages.

 The above examples, while not comprehensive by any means, clearly show that SEO and web accessibility are not just related, but very often deeply interconnected.